The Letter to the Hebrews:

 pay attention to a message declared by angels

 In the opening of the Letter to the Hebrews, the author introduced the idea that God’s Son is superior to the angels.
 We know that the angels’ purpose is to function as messengers for God.
 From this we can conclude that Jesus isn’t just another messenger.
-There’s something more important about Jesus’ purpose in coming to earth, and we can expect to learn more as we continue our study.
-Don’t miss Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+There’s something more important about Jesus’ purpose in coming to earth.
+Don’t miss Turning to God’s Word co-founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
 Click on the illustration to enlarge it, and also check out Tami’s visual-meditation journal to see all of her drawings.
 Her reflections for this lesson, “Like His Brethren in Every Respect,” are on pages 6 through 9 of her journal.

 every lesson has a free video (13:27)